-The House plans to vote on the measure on Feb.
-26, around the same time as the Senate. need two-thirds majorities in Congress -290 votes in the House and 67 in the Senate if all members vote - followed by approval by three-fourths of the states.
+need two-thirds majorities in Congress - 290 votes in the House and 67 in the Senate if all members vote - followed by approval by three-fourths of the states.
 Clinton's signature is not needed.
 In the newest wrinkle, Sen. Dianne Feinstein, D-Calif., said she was working on an alternative amendment with Torricelli, Landrieu, Cleland and others that would make three changes in the GOP version.
-It would shield Social Security from deficit-reducing cuts until the budget is balanced, let Congress decide in the future to exempt infrastructure projects from further cuts, and allow Congress to sidestep the amendment's strictures during economic emergencies.
+It would shield Social Security from deficit-reducing cuts until the budget is balanced, let Congress decide in the future to exempt infrastructure projects from further cuts, and allow Congress to sidestep the amend-ment's strictures during economic emergencies.

 Republicans argue that supporters of alternatives are merely trying to scuttle the entire balanced-budget amendment process because the GOP version is the only one that can possibly be approved.
-Hatch said his amendment would eventually pass.
+Hatch said his amendment eventually would pass.
 Democrats considering alternatives "either aren't thinking straight or were against the balanced-budget amendment to begin with," he said.